 - Requires that if the triggering development is in a transit-oriented development (TOD) zone the off-site units must also be in a TOD zone

 - Adds mandates and incentives for developers to create deeply affordable and family-sized affordable units

 - Increases accessibility standards and adopt preferential leasing for tenants who need an accessible unit

 - Requires income averaging at 60% and 50% area median income (AMI) tiers to accommodate more low-income earners

 - Adds a 100% AMI tier when matched with subsidies for the lowest-income earners

 The 2021 ARO is the result of an 18-month process that began in October 2019 with a public call for applications for an Inclusionary Housing Task Force, which published its report in September 2020.
 In addition to the task force, DOH solicited input from focus groups, public comment, a City Council subject matter hearing, and months of follow-up meetings with developers and advocates to inform the proposal as introduced.

 Income Limits and Long-Term Affordability

-For-sale units produced through the Affordable Requirements Ordinance must be affordable to households at or below 100 percent of Area Median Income (AMI).
+For-sale units produced through the ARO must be affordable to households at or below 100 percent of Area Median Income (AMI).
 Rental units must be affordable to households earning up to 60 percent of AMI.

 The maximum monthly rent tables, updated annually, are available for review on DOH's website.